 Excess Capacity Program: To address the issue of waste, the Balboa Park Sustainability Program created the Excess Capacity Program.
 Organizations with excess resources contact the Sustainability Program to distribute the unwanted resources to neighboring organizations who can put the resources to good use.
 To date we have diverted over 7,800 items from the local landfills by keeping them within Balboa Park for reuse.

 Electronic Waste Program: The Fleet Science Center created an electronic waste program and extended participation to all BPCP member organizations to expand park-wide efforts of diverting hazardous waste from entering the landfill.
 The Fleet won the 2014 Balboa Park Sustainability Award for the creation of this program.
 To learn more about the program, read our blog post.
 E-waste drop-off is free to employees and volunteers of all BPCP member organizations.
-The Fleet has partnered with EnviroGreen Electronic Recycling Services and accepts the electronic items listed here. *Please note that the Fleet does not accept items with an added charge such as single-use alkaline batteries or fluorescent bulbs*.
+We have partnered with EnviroGreen Electronic Recycling Services and accept the electronic items listed here. *Please note that we not accept items with an added charge such as single-use alkaline batteries or fluorescent bulbs*.
 If an item is not listed you can call EnviroGreen to check if they accept it and whether there is a cost associated with the item(s).